KevinGuillaume/TradeInfo/README.md

 # Goal
-Making a dex based on prediction market trends lets see how this goes.
+Making a dex.
 Locking in on this idea fr this time

-Want to integrate another api like polymarket to see if I can pull data from there
+Trying to see what information can be pulled from different apis.
+So far looking at pnl to see what trades a user should make to help rebalance their port.

 ## Tech Stack
 This is what I used